Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: IoT scenario use case

-\item \textbf{MQTT denial of service:} Saturate the broker by creating multiple connections and publishing to the broker.
-Uses MQTTSA and SlowTT-Attack tools.
+\item \textbf{MQTT denial of service:} First, it includes a \textit{slow} DoS attack by creating a high number of parallel connections to the broker and keeping them alive indefinitely.
+Then, it saturates the broker by publishing large payloads with many clients.
+It uses MQTTSA and SlowTT-Attack tools.

-\item \textbf{CoAP amplification attack:} The attacker sends a small request to a CoAP server that generates a response larger than the request.
-By spoofing the source address, the response is directed to a victim and can cause a denial of service.
-Uses the AMP-Research tool. \end{itemize}
+\item \textbf{CoAP amplification attack:} The attacker sends a small request to a CoAP server that generates a response payload larger than the request.
+The attacker can abuse this by spoofing the source address, causing the response to be directed to a victim.
+If this attack is rapidly repeated, it can cause a denial of service on the victim, and since the traffic is reflected using legitimate servers, it can be challenging to block by using simple blocklists.
+It uses the AMP-Research tool. \end{itemize}

+The increase in threats that specifically target exposed MQTT and CoAP devices has been raised in an industry report in which they scan and find numerous exposed and vulnerable production systems and show how those attacks operate~\cite{Maggi2018}.